-The first meeting with ARC, the company that designed the Cairn took place at the end of February 2017.
-After 21 months of liaison between ARC, Swale Borough Council and the Parish Council, the Cairn project was finalised.
+The first meeting with ARC, the company that designed the Cairn, took place at the end of February 2017.
+After 21 months of liaison between ARC, Swale Borough Council and the Parish Council, the Cairn project was finally completed.
 On the 11 November 2018, following a service at Iwade Church, the congregation proceeded to Woodpecker Park, where the Vicar dedicated the Cairn to the memory of the seven men from Iwade who fell during WW1.
 Many attended and admired the bronze plaque, which gives names of the men, their rank and their service.
-At last Iwade has a War Memorial to be truly proud of and which honours those brave villagers.
+Iwade now has a War Memorial to be truly proud of and which honours those brave villagers.

-For the second year running, the Parish Council has taken over the grass cutting contract from Kent County Council, as a result of KCC reducing their cutting regime to only six times per year.
+For the second year running, the Parish Council has taken over the grass-cutting contract from Kent County Council because KCC reduced their cutting regime to only six times per year.
 The grass is now cut to a strict standard and far more frequently; I am sure residents are proud of the neatness and general appearance of the village.

-Finally, after much hard work from those associated with the project and volunteers who gave their time freely, the Barn was completed at the beginning of the year.
-To assist with funding, just over £16,000 came from a Broadband Grant and just over £10,000 donated by the Parish Council.
+Finally, after much hard work from those associated with the project and volunteers, who gave their time freely, work to the Barn was completed at the beginning of the year.
+To assist with funding, just over $\pounds 16,000$ came from a Broadband Grant and just over $\pounds 10,000$ donated by the Parish Council.
 The Barn is now a very popular, successful venue, used by various residents' groups.